Nikola Šipčić: Tenerife

+On 7 July 2024, Šipčić was loaned to fellow second division side FC Cartagena, for one year.

 International career

-Born in Serbia, Šipčić is of Montenegrin descent.
+Born in Priboj, Serbia, Šipčić is of Montenegrin descent.
 He was called up to represent the Montenegro national team for a set of friendlies in March 2022.
 On 24 March 2022, he debuted with Montenegro in a 1–0 friendly loss to Armenia on 24 March 2022.